Shirshakkandel/shirshakkandel/Readme.md

 # Hi there, I'm Shirshak kandel 👋
 ## I'm a Javascript Developer(Full stack (Mern stack))

-- 🌱 I’m currently learning Web3(Solidity) and strapi headless cms
+- 🌱 I’m currently learning Web3(Solidity),strapi headless cms,Google app script and Discord bot
 - 👯 I’m looking to collaborate with other developers in Mern stack project
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to play Table Tennis,Cricket,basketball and Football.